aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ##### LocationTest

 Acquiring the mobile device's position throughout testing is key to LandgateAPITest's methodology.
-From this information we can derive information on the environment in which a given test was undertaken, such as device travel distance and speed.
+From this information, we can derive information on the environment in which a given test was undertaken, such as device travel distance and speed.

 A LocationTest acquires a latitude and longitude value in the WGS84 coordinate reference system common to GPS devices.